gelkao/cloud-efficiency-calculator/README.en.md

 cat data/*.html | ./gelkao list | sort -u
 ```

-### gelkao fetch &lt;customer-number&gt;
+### gelkao fetch

+Reads the output of `gelkao list` on stdin — one customer number line (`K…`) and
-Reads invoice UUIDs on stdin (one per line) and downloads each itemized invoice
+one invoice UUID per line, in any order — and downloads each itemized invoice
 as CSV from `https://usage.hetzner.com/<uuid>?csv&cn=<customer-number>`.
 Files
 are written to the data directory as `<customer-number>-<YYYY-MM>-<uuid>.csv`, where the
 year-month comes from the first ISO date in the CSV.
 Because the UUID is part of